brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 9:45am - 11:00am: Continued adding styling to application.

+* 11:10am - 12:00pm: Worked on adding feature to toggle trips by their type.

+* 1:00pm - 4:00pm: Continued working on toggling trips by their trip type.

+#### Friday, 5/24/24

+* 9:00am - 12:00pm: Worked on toggle trips by trip type feature.

+* 1:00 - 4:00pm: Continued working on toggle trips feature.

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.

+I want all trips to be shown by default regardless of type, and a button which will toggle between showing all past trips, or all future trips.

 Can have a toggle button that uses filter method to filter by type and passes in the filtered list.